wp-plugins/nvd3-visualisations/readme.txt

 4. Optional Exports Buttons & Chart's Data Turned on for Public Readers (eq **exports:true**)

 == Changelog ==

+= 1.6.4 =
+Version 1.6.4 -
+Opening fast copy & paste way of creating charts from OpenOffice tables with minimum efforts.
+Allowing HTLM tags of document to containg character + special characters and still accepted as input data.
+Examples/ how to use **class** option with OpenOffice tables.

 = 1.6.3 =
 Version 1.6.3 -